-While desiging the azure landing zone we need to ensure that our network is secured.VNet protects inbound flow (from users) and outbound traffic flow (to Internet).
+While designing the azure landing zone we need to ensure that our network is secured.VNet protects inbound flow (from users) and outbound traffic flow (to the Internet).
 Now the question arises how do we secure this traffic?
 Azure provides services like Azure firewall and Azure Application Gateway.
-It is very confusing on when to use Azure firewall vs. Azure Application Gateway?
-There can be other combinations which can make the design more and more complex.
-This article provides the definitive guidance and scnearios based approach to help what design should be used?
+It is very confusing when to use Azure firewall vs. Azure Application Gateway.
+There can be other combinations that can make the design more and more complex.
+This article provides the definitive guide and scenarios-based approach to help what design should be used.
 When it should be used?
 How it should be used?

 Before designing the solution we need to ensure what types of traffic we need to protect.
 Essentially there are two types of traffic:

-- Https Traffic: Web application Traffic when user browse the internet or hit the web application hosted on VM.
+- Https Traffic: Web application Traffic when users browse the internet or hit the web application hosted on VM.

 What is Azure Application Gateway?

-Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to the web applications.
-Azure Application Gateway operates at the transport layer (OSI layer 4 – TCP and UDP) and route traffic based on source IP address and port, to a destination IP address and port.
+Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to web applications.
+Azure Application Gateway operates at the Application layer (OSI layer 7 – Application Layer) and routes traffic based on the source IP address and port, to a destination IP address and port.

-Application Gateway can make routing decisions based on additional attributes of an HTTP request, for example URI path or host headers.
-This means you can route traffic based on the incoming URL. for example if if /images is in the incoming URL, you can route traffic to a specific set of servers (known as a pool) configured for images.
-If /video is in the URL, that traffic is routed to another pool that’s optimized for videos.
+Application Gateway can make routing decisions based on additional attributes of an HTTP request, for example, URI path or host headers.
+This means you can route traffic based on the incoming URL. for example if images are in the incoming URL, you can route traffic to a specific set of servers (known as a pool) configured for images.
+If a video is in the URL, that traffic is routed to another pool that’s optimized for videos.

-Web Application Firewall (WAF) provides centralized protection of theweb applications from common exploits and vulnerabilities.
-Web applications are increasingly targeted by malicious attacks (SQL injection, Cross Site scripting etc.) that exploit commonly known vulnerabilities.
+Web Application Firewall (WAF) provides centralized protection of web applications from common exploits and vulnerabilities.
+Web applications are increasingly targeted by malicious attacks (SQL injection, Cross Site scripting, etc.) that exploit commonly known vulnerabilities.
 SQL injection and cross-site scripting are among the most common attacks.

 Preventing such attacks in application code is a herculean task.
 It can require rigorous maintenance, patching, and monitoring at multiple layers of the application topology.
 A centralized web application firewall helps make security management much simpler.
 A WAF also gives application administrators better assurance of protection against threats and intrusions.